 Frequently Asked Questions

 Everyone!
 Whether you are going to climb on either the wall or the boulder and no matter your age or affiliation, you are required to complete the waiver.
 Youth age 17 & below are required to have a parent/guardian signature.
-Waivers can be obtained at the Climbing Wall Desk or the south entrance desk.
+Waivers can be obtained at the Climbing Wall Desk.
 A completed waiver and orientation are what composes your “Bouldering Membership” and allows you to be entered into our system as eligible to climb.

 No!
 The purpose of the Orientation & Belay Certification Class is to teach you the basic knowledge you need to get started.